 Judees powdered eggs are very affordable and one of the cheapest you’ll find.
 The eggs come in various sized pouches, including cheaper bulk pouches.

-The shelf life is pretty short though, which means these are better for everyday use instead of bulk stockpiling.
+The shelf life is pretty short, so these are better for everyday use than bulk stockpiling.

 - Resealable pouch, various sizes

 Verdict: Good option for everyday use but not great for bulk stockpiling.

 ReadyWise is an emergency preparedness food brand that sells bulk freeze-dried products.
 They make it incredibly convenient to get prepared because the food pouches come in bulk buckets.

 These powdered eggs have a shelf life of 25 years.
 However, while ReadyWise has some good deals, the price per egg is very high.